ShivKatali/chipyard/README.md

   The upper 16 bits is used to specify the alignment amount in the case of center algned PWM.

-  # shift : This is used to specify the shift amount in clock cycles.
-  # kill : This register when asserted will disable the PWM outputs.
-  # master_enable : This register when asserted will simultaneously enable all the PWM outputs.
+  shift : This is used to specify the shift amount in clock cycles. kill : This register when asserted will disable the PWM outputs. master_enable : This register when asserted will simultaneously enable all the PWM outputs.This is mapped to 0x2900

-  The above register values can be written into using the header file mmio.h and using the reg_write() function.
+  The above register values can be written into using the header file mmio.h and using the reg_write32() function.